 Parking your vehicles somewhere central means having access and utilizing a dedicated parking lot, security cameras, locked gate and other safety measures.
 A fleet of company vehicles remains susceptible to being stolen, so security is a concern.

-If you choose to own your fleet of vehicles, then a driver monitoring solution like SambSafety offers proves necessary.
-Fleet vehicles are assets in need of protection and while you can’t control your drivers, you can determine which ones are safe enough to get behind the wheel on behalf of your business.
+The most important aspect – making sure that those behind the wheel of your vehicles are the best and safest drivers.
+If you choose to own your fleet of vehicles, then a driver risk management platform like SambaSafety’s is not just necessary but required.
+Fleet vehicles are assets in need of protection and while you can’t control your drivers and may not even know who fully encompasses your fleet, you can determine which ones are safe enough to get behind the wheel on behalf of your business.